 The School of Theatre, Dance, and Performance Studies, in conjunction with the Clarice Smith Performing Arts Center and the College of Arts and Humanities, endeavors to offer co-curricular opportunities, multi-disciplinary experiences and creative inspiration by bringing in extraordinary artists and scholars to enhance the learning experiences of our students.

 The Arts and Humanities Artist-in-Residence (AIR) is a joint project of the Departments of Art and English, the School of Theatre, Dance, and Performance Studies, and the School of Music.
 Each of these units has components, including the MFA degree, that involve “working art” - that is, the creative work of a variety of artists, including writers, composers, performers, dancers and visual artists, to name a few.
 AIR aims to contribute to the creative educational mission of each academic unit, while simultaneously fostering cross-disciplinary discussion and collaboration.
-As well as the AIR initiative, TDPS benefits from the artist who come to the Center to perform.
-These artists engage with students through providing master classes and attending regular classroom activities.

 Former participants in the AIR initiative include: